 Sweet and spicy is always a winning combo in our book.
 Balance out turmeric, cumin, and red pepper flake-seasoned shrimp with cabbage, mango, and red onion.
 It’ll have you feeling summery no matter what time of year you make it.

 Went a little crazy at the office party/barbecue/birthday celebration?
 Give your body a healthy dose of much-needed veggies with this colorful, nutrient-rich soup.
-It packs in kale, carrots, onions, cauliflower, and celery (!), plus white beans and clear noodles to round things out.
+It packs in kale, carrots, onions, cauliflower, and celery, plus white beans and clear noodles to round things out.

 If you like piña coladas, and gettin’ lost in the rain… you’ll love this gingery, fruit-packed smoothie.
 Made with pineapple, banana, nondairy milk, fresh ginger, and turmeric, plus a teaspoon of vanilla extract, this colorful drink has us dreaming of the beach.
 Add in a little Greek yogurt or vanilla protein powder to make it filling enough to be a meal.

-These bite-size snacks are great to have on hand when you’re craving something sweet, especially since they use better-for-you ingredients like unsweetened applesauce, coconut flour, and cashew butter.
+These bite-size snacks are great to have on hand when you’re craving something sweet, especially since they use nutrient-dense ingredients like unsweetened applesauce, coconut flour, and cashew butter.
 Plus, as this blogger points out, they look like Golden Snitches, and that’s pretty rad.

 Be careful: Once you taste these crispy, tender chicken thighs, you’ll want to eat them all week long.
-Rub chicken thighs with turmeric, mustard powder, olive oil, salt, and pepper, then bake in the oven with an easy honey-mustard sauce.
-Serve with cauliflower mashed potatoes or warm greens.
+Rub chicken thighs with turmeric, mustard powder, olive oil, salt, and pepper, then bake in the oven with an easy honey mustard sauce.
+Serve with cauliflower, mashed potatoes, or warm greens.
 Healthy comfort food?
 You know it.